Lost Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Find Lost Arizona Traffic Ticket Information

-NOTE: Even if you find your case, you should check the information with a representative from your court.
-The state regularly updates information on the website, and some information is incomplete or outdated.
+NOTE: Even if you find your ticket case, you should check the information with a representative from your traffic court.
+The state regularly updates information on the website, and some ticket information is incomplete or outdated.

 Contact the Arizona Motor Vehicle Division

-The Arizona Motor Vehicle Division (MVD) can help you if you can't use the online search tool and aren't sure which county or city you were ticketed in (in order to use the below steps).
-You can contact the MVD directly.
-As long as you can provide basic information such as your name and driver's license number, a representative can provide you with information related to your traffic citation.
+The Arizona Motor Vehicle Division (MVD) can help you if you can't use the online ticket search tool and aren't sure which county or city you were ticketed in.
+You can contact the AZ MVD directly.
+As long as you can provide basic information such as your name and Arizona driver's license number, a representative can provide you with information related to your traffic citation.

-Setting aside the statewide online search tool and MVD options, your first step to replacing your lost traffic ticket is to determine where you were ticketed.
-Knowing where you received the citation will help you determine which court (county or city) is responsible for handling your case.
+Setting aside the statewide online ticket search tool and AZ MVD options, your first step to replacing your lost Arizona traffic ticket is to determine where you were ticketed.
+Knowing where you received the traffic citation will help you determine which court (county or city) is responsible for handling your case.

-Unless your court provides you with a tangible copy of the citation, make sure you obtain the following information from the website or representative:
+Unless your court provides you with a tangible copy of the traffic ticket, make sure you obtain the following information from the website or representative:

 - The traffic ticket fine and any other fees for which your responsible.

-- The date by which you must respond to the ticket.
+- The date by which you must respond to your AZ traffic ticket.
 Often, this is the hearing date.

 Arizona allows drivers to respond to traffic tickets by pleading:

-- Guilty.
-Generally, this route requires either paying the fine and dealing with any associated penalties (such as driving record points) or enrolling in a Defensive Driving Program course and having the ticket dismissed.
+- "Guilty."
+Generally, this route requires either paying the AZ traffic ticket fine and dealing with any associated penalties (such as driving record points) or enrolling in a defensive driving course and having the ticket dismissed.